Majoring in ICPS

 The ICPS Program demands careful planning and much independent study with a minimal amount of faculty supervision; it is intended for students who have acquired a solid and strong academic background and who are definite as to their future goals.

 First, choose a home department and arrange for an academic advisor there.
 This department will be your home base as you reach out to learn about other issues in other disciplines.
 You will take your Junior Qual in this department whether you are an ICPS major or not.
-In conjunction with your adviser, you should discuss your options.
+In conjunction with your advisor, you should discuss your options.
+If you think ICPS is for you, you will need to apply to enter the major, by filling out this form:

 Freshman and Sophomore Year